How to Maximise Wrist Lag and Avoid Casting

 Click here to go back to the index page.

-In this short review paper, I will be discussing the important issue of how a golfer can maximise wrist lag during the downswing and how he can avoid casting.To start, let me define the term "lag".
+To start, let me define the term "lag".
 What does it mean when one states that a golfer is lagging his club during the downswing?
 "Lag" is the term used to describe the phenomenon where the clubhead is lagging behind the hands throughout the downswing.
 Consider the following schematic diagram depicting the movement of the hands and club during a full golf swing [1].

 Clubshaft and clubhead movement during the downswing and followthrough

 This diagram depicts the movement of the hands and club during the full golf swing of a low handicap golfer.
 The inner circle traces the movement of the hands/grip throughout the downswing/followthrough, the straight line represents the clubshaft and the rectangular box-end represents the clubhead.
 It can be seen that the hands lead the clubhead throughout the downswing, and that the clubhead only passes the hands after impact (after ~ 6 o'clock position).
-At impact, the clubshaft should have a slightly forward lean as the hands should be slightly ahead of the clubhead at impact.
+At impact, the clubshaft should have slight forward shaft lean as the hands should be slightly ahead of the clubhead at impact.
 A good golfer will ensure that he lags the club throughout the entire downswing and he will never let the clubhead flip past the hands before impact.
 This explanation should give a beginner golfer an understanding of what is meant by the term "lag" from a qualitative perspective.
 However, a beginner golfer should also appreciate that lag has a quantitative aspect.
-From a quantitative perspective, one should assess the amount/degree that the clubhead lags behind the hands at different points in the downswing.
+From a quantitative perspective, one should assess the amount/degree that the clubhead lags behind the hands at different time points in the downswing.
 If one looks at the above diagram, one can discern that the degree of lag is greatest at the start of the downswing, that it lessens slightly during the mid-phase of the downswing, and that it lessens markedly during the late phase of the downswing.
-The term "release" is commonly used to describe the marked decrease in lag that occurs in the late downswing (when the clubhead starts to catch-up to the hands), and I will also be discussing the release phenomenon in this paper.What is meant by the term "maximising wrist lag"?
-Maximising wrist lag refers to the situation where the golfer attempts to retain the greatest degree of lag for the longest period of time during the early/mid downswing.
-Consider the magnitude of Ben Hogan's downswing wrist lag.
+The term "release" is commonly used to describe the marked decrease in the degree of lag that occurs in the late downswing (when the clubhead starts to catch-up to the hands), and I will also be discussing the release phenomenon in this paper.

 Ben Hogan's wrist lag during the downswing

 The lag angle (also called the release angle) is the angle between the clubshaft and the left forearm and it is a measure of the magnitude of wrist lag.
 In image 1 (end-backswing position), one can see that Ben Hogan had very flexible wrists that enabled him to establish a large degree of lag at the beginning of the downswing - his lag angle is <90 degrees.
 Most amateur golfers will not be able to achieve a magnitude of lag that large, and they should attempt to achieve a lag angle of at least 90 degrees at the end-backswing position.
 The narrower the lag angle at the beginning of the downswing, the more lag that a golfer will have at any measuring point during the downswing.
-Most importantly, a good golfer often has the capacity to retain that 90 degree lag angle for as long as possible during the downswing.
+Most importantly, a good golfer often has the capacity to retain that 90 degree lag angle for a long period during the early-mid downswing.
 Note that Ben Hogan has the amazing ability to retain a 90 degree lag until very late in the mid-downswing - until his hands are well below waist level (image 4).
 The term "maximising wrist lag" refers to the situation whereby a golfer attempts to maintain the maximum amount of wrist lag in the early/mid downswing - from image 1 to image 4 in the above sequence - because maximising wrist lag maximizes clubhead speed at impact.

 Most amateur golfers cannot retain their maximum degree of attainable lag in the early/mid downswing, and they start to lose their maximum degree of attainable lag relatively early in the downswing.
 Consider a comparison between an amateur golfer's swing and Ben Hogan's swing.